-Network Cabling Company in Los Angeles
+Network Cabling Company Los Angeles

-Network Cabling Infrastructure Design, Installation & Certification
+• Network Cabling Infrastructure Design, Installation & Certification

-Audio Distribution, Video Distribution & Conference Table Data Systems
+• Audio Distribution, Video Distribution & Conference Table Data Systems

-The Facts About Us
+Facts About Us

-1. We have been serving Los Angeles for over 10 years.
+1. Served Los Angeles clients for 17 years.

 What is Network Cabling?

 Do not let the mention of network or cabling stress you out.
 Network & Cabling are vital components of today’s high-tech world, but the reality is that the concept of network cabling and many of the details involved are quite simple.
 For example network cabling, when simplified, is connecting various components, or pieces, together to allow data, or information, to pass between them.
 That’s all there is to it.
-Now, you are ready for some of the details involved in this fundamental concept.

 What is a Local Area Network?

-A local area network (LAN) is typified by what is comparatively a small geographic area.
+cable A local area network (LAN) is typified by what is comparatively a small geographic area.
 This can be put into perspective by considering that a wide-area network (WAN) may span the globe or space.
 Another significant characteristic of a LAN is that they typically achieve higher data transfer rates compared to WAN’s.

 In the developmental days of of the 1970’s saw a number of attempts to develop viable LAN methods.
 It was XEROX that finally developed Ethernet which continues to be one of the most common LAN options today.
 A number of developments have occurred in the various component fields of LAN since its inception decades ago but some of the original brands and concepts have continued a process of innovation that has allowed them to maintain their presence in LAN and WAN.
 Switched Ethernet for example has become the most common protocol on LAN’s today.